vmikhalenko/Selenium-monster/README.md

 # Selenium-monster

-Some UI tests for https://magento.softwaretestingboard.com/
+Some UI tests using *Selenium* for https://magento.softwaretestingboard.com/